FirelyTeam/firely-docs-firely-server/features_and_tools/custom_operations/erase.rst

 Use `ExcludeFromPatientPurge` to list resource types that are included in the Patient compartment but should not get deleted on patient `$purge` operation.
 By default, it contains only `AuditEvent` and `Provenance`.

 Many resources in the Patient compartment reference resources outside the compartment.
 For example, a DeviceRequest might reference a Device.
 As Device itself is not in the Patient compartment, the resource would normally not be erased on `$purge`.
-But using the `IncludeIntoPatientPurge` setting, you can control which additional resource types get deleted if referenced by any of the resources from within the compartment.
-By default, no additional resources are specified.

 AuditEvent & Provenance resources
 ---------------------------------